 5 Questions for Divorcing Spouses to Consider During Tax Season

-Divorce requires people to make many adjustments to their lives, and tax season is but one reminder of that.
+Divorce requires people to adjust their lives, and tax season is but one reminder of that.
 If you are in the process of divorcing, you may have questions about how you should be filing.
-In lieu of the deadline extension, not-yet-divorced spouses have more time to address issues and iron out important decisions that need to be made.
+Instead of the deadline extension, not-yet-divorced spouses have more time to address issues and iron out important decisions that need to be made.

 When children are involved, the process can become even more intricate.
-However, if you elect to file jointly, you can avoid the debate of who will be claiming your children as dependent.
-If you are married filing separately, only one parent can name a qualifying child, along with the tax breaks that follow.
+However, if you file jointly, you can avoid the debate of who will be claiming your children as dependents.
+If you are married and filing separately, only one parent can name a qualifying child, along with the following tax breaks.

-Below is a list of questions for divorcing parents to consider while filing their taxes:
+Below is a list of questions for divorcing parents regarding IRS tax rules to consider while filing their taxes:

-• Do we need a longer extension period if available?
+• Do we need a more extended extension period if available?

-• Are we going to owe taxes above the taxes withheld from our salaries/compensation, and if so, how are those taxes being paid?
+• Will we owe taxes above those withheld from our salaries/compensation, and how are those taxes paid?

-• Who is preparing the returns, and when am I going to receive them to review prior to filing?
+• Who is preparing the returns, and when will I receive them to review before filing?

 • Do I have enough information to understand the information on the tax returns?